wdmg/yii2-api/README.md

     ?>

 # Status and version [ready to use]
+* v.1.2.12 - Added base API for Pages module
 * v.1.2.11 - Added extra options to composer.json and navbar menu icon
 * v.1.2.10 - Added base API for Redirects module
-* v.1.2.9 - Added choice param for non interactive mode